 VIKTOR is a platform for parametric design in the Cloud.
 It empowers engineers to create professional and multidisciplinary parametric design tools quickly.
 It allows you to profit from all the advantages of custom software in the cloud without software engineering skills in-house.
 VIKTOR is made for engineering: Invest time in standardizing and improving your process.
 We take care of the rest!

-The past years, VIKTOR has been working on the development of many different applications that can be used to automate and optimize processes, centralize data, and allow people to work efficiently and collaborate on projects by implementing the principles of parametric design.
-Results from these projects all point to the same type of benefits of the implementation of parametric design methods in engineering: Because parametric design methods can be used to calculate all possible outcomes it reduces risks, saves times, leads to the most optimal design, and makes you more flexible in case of changes compared to when using traditional design methods.
+In the past years, VIKTOR has been working on the development of many different applications that can be used to automate and optimize processes, centralize data, and allow people to work efficiently and collaborate on projects by implementing the principles of parametric design.
+Results from these projects all point to the same type of benefits of the implementation of parametric design methods in engineering: Because parametric design methods can be used to calculate all possible outcomes reduce risks, save time, lead to the most optimal design, and make you more flexible in case of changes compared to when using traditional design methods.

 Our approach is implementing the right centralized system that facilitates collaboration and analysis and provides understandable insights to all key players.
 This system is easily set up with the desired tools and can be controlled by a team of domain experts and low-code developers.
 All the while, we focus on the following: